Encompass Technologies: History

 In 2020, Encompass merged with Orchestra Software and acquired Handoff to provide SaaS solutions with the entire supply chain of brewers, distilleries, distributors, and retailers.

-The O'Neil family established Encompass Technologies by late 2001.
+The O'Neil family established Encompass Technologies in late 2001.

 Encompass became the first cloud-based warehouse management system in 2011.

-January 2015, the Fort Collins headquarters transferred to the completed location at 420 Linden st. The location is shared with upstairs apartments and is estimated to generate $1.2 million in additional tax revenue for Fort Collins through 2031.
+In January 2015, the Fort Collins headquarters transferred to the completed location at 420 Linden Street.
+The location is shared with upstairs apartments and is estimated to generate $1.2 million in additional tax revenue for Fort Collins through 2031.

 In October 2020, Encompass Technologies merged with Orchestra Software, a Portland, Oregon-based software and services solution for the craft beverage industry.

 In November 2020, Encompass acquired Handoff, a Denver-based alcohol delivery startup that serves retailers.